kircherlab/CADD-scripts/README.md

 This is the easier way of installing CADD, just run:

 ```
+# if you are located in the US
 ./install.sh

+# if you are located in Europe
+./install.sh -b
 ```

+Note that depending on the `-b` flag, the script will use the German server as download source for annotation files.
+This may significantly speed up the installation if you are located in Europe.

 You first state which parts you want to install (the environments as well as at least one genome build including annotation tracks are neccessary for a quick start) and the script should manage loading and unpacking the neccessary files.